How To Change Careers After 40 Even If You Feel Imprisoned By Your Circumstances

 5. Living authentically and without pretense or the need to please others.

-I prioritize these five things over expensive material things like cars, furnishings, jewelry, etc.
+Some people prioritize these five things over expensive material things like cars, furnishings, jewelry, etc., but you may have different priorities.

-I also prioritize them over trying to impress others, having a powerful prestigious job, or making a huge income at the expense of my inner peace or happiness.
+Carefully consider how important it is to you to impress others, having a powerful prestigious job, or make a huge income at the expense of my inner peace or happiness.

-Starting over in the right career may involve some initial sacrifices, so you must decide what you can and can’t live with.
+Starting over in the right career may involve some initial sacrifices, so decide what you can and can’t live with.

 Have a sound financial plan.